Vishakha Tripathi: Death

 On 24 November 2024, Tripathi Ji died in a traffic collision on the Yamuna Expressway, near Greater Noida, after the vehicle she was travelling in was struck by a dumper truck.
 She was 75.

-Awards
+Leadership & Awards

+As President of Jagadguru Kripalu Parishat, Tripathi worked towards fulfilling the legacy of Jagadguru Kripalu Ji Maharaj, including the completion of Kirti Mandir and the construction of the Jagadguru Smriti Swaroop Museum in Kripalu Dham Mangarh.
+She also oversaw the expansion of the JKP free hospital and established an annual aid program providing essential goods and educational materials to 20,000 students.

 Tripathi received numerous awards for her work in girls' education, healthcare and philanthropy.
 The key awards included: